Artificially Expanded Genetic Information System: History

 The Benner Lab reported in 1987 that it had expanded the number of bases available for making RNA in an article about the RNA world hypothesis.
 It is unclear whether the whole AEGIS six-pair arrangement had been planned out by then because the text was not accessible to the author of this article.

 The Benner Lab reported in 1989 that the T7 RNA polymerase and the Klenow fragment, in their unmodified forms, can insert an isoguanine (iG) residue when guided by a DNA template containing isocytidine (iC).
 The study was funded by the Swiss government and Sandoz AG, not by NASA.

 A 1990 Benner Lab article reports that T7 RNA polymerase and the Klenow fragment are able to insert 2,4-diaminopyrimidine (kappa, κ) opposite xanthosine (X).
 The T7 RNA polymerase could insert X opposite of κ but the Klenow fragment could not.
 This research was also funded by Swiss organizations.
 It also includes the six-base-pair arrangement of AEGIS, unlike the earlier article.

-An 1992 cooperation with Jim Bain and Dick Chamberlin (UC Irvine) produced an example of pyAAD in mRNA and puDDA in tRNA.
+A 1992 cooperation with Jim Bain and Dick Chamberlin (UC Irvine) produced an example of pyAAD in mRNA and puDDA in tRNA.
 The result can be translated using a standard ribosome to incorporate the non-standard amino acid iodotyrosine.
 When the tRNA is absent, the ribosome exhibits a frame shift and continues translating.
 This is the first study with any funding provided by the US government as one of the authors (Christopher Switzer of UC Riverside) was funded by a NSF fellowship.

 A 1998 article from the Benner Lab was funded by the Swiss National Science Foundation, the Danish Natural Science Research Council, the National Institutes of Health, and the Office of Naval Research.
 It provides an overview of Benner's research so far.